How to Install Waterfox on Debian 13, 12 and 11

 /usr/local/bin/waterfox

-BrowserWorks Waterfox 6.x.x
+BrowserWorks Waterfox 6.6.13

-Create Waterfox Desktop Entry for Application Menu
+Create the Waterfox Desktop Entry

-sudo tee /usr/share/applications/waterfox.desktop > /dev/null << 'EOF'
+sudo tee /usr/share/applications/waterfox.desktop > /dev/null <<'EOF'

 [Desktop Entry]